Analysis | Even Trump’s last-minute pardon of a Fox News anchor’s ex-husband will stand

 “I think it’s completely contrived to say that, well, that could be rescinded because the pardon attorney hadn’t delivered a single piece of paper to the guy,” he said.
 “What the pardon attorney delivers is not ‘the pardon.’
 The pardon is what the president signs.
 Only the president can grant pardons.
 It can’t be delegated.
 It can’t possibly be correct that what the pardon attorney produces is the operative legal act.
 It’s not.”

-So even if Trump, mid-flight on what would soon no longer be Air Force One, dashed off a one-line pardon for Pirro, that he meant to do so and that he then communicated it publicly was enough.
+So even if Trump, midflight on what would soon no longer be Air Force One, dashed off a one-line pardon for Pirro, that he meant to do so and that he then communicated it publicly was enough.

 “It doesn’t have to be in any particular form,” Morison said.
 “I think he could do it with a Twitter announcement or a video feed or something like that.
 That’s an evidentiary issue, not whether it’s legally effective.”